kencormack/pistar-lastqso/README.md

 - The BER, and Loss (Net), or Signal Strength (RF)

 **In Addition:**
-- Any MMDVM errors appearing in the log while the tool is monitoring
+- Any MMDVM errors or warnings appearing in the log while the tool is monitoring

 **For each DMR (Only) QSO, the program displays the following data beyond what the PI-STAR dashboard can show:**
 - The contact's Name (from PI-STAR's DMRIds.dat file)